SigNoz/signoz.io/docs/operate/clickhouse/distributed-clickhouse.md

 - Zookeeper cluster with 1 or 3 nodes, and including it in `zookeeper` clickhouse config

-Follow the instructions in the respective sections below to set up distributed clickhouse with multiple shards for your SigNoz cluser.
+Follow the instructions in the respective sections below to set up distributed clickhouse with multiple shards/replicas for your SigNoz cluster.

 ### Using Docker